 This workshop is for the sedentary who want to become more active, the highly active who want to avoid injury and gain a competitive edge, and the chronically tired and stressed who want to improve breathing, posture, and flexibility.
 It is for those who have experienced physical injury or emotional trauma and those in helping professions who wish to enhance outcomes for clients and patients.

-You will leave equipped with simple yet effective tools for continued self-healing.
-Your discoveries will lead to a state of awe about what is possible in your body, your movement, and your life.
+Our intention is that you will leave equipped with simple yet effective tools for continued self-healing.
+Your discoveries may lead to a state of awe about what is possible in your body, your movement, and your life.

 This workshop focuses on the transition from one year to the next as an opportunity to purposefully cultivate a sense of renewal.
 During our time together, you will be guided to explore and experience what this means for you personally.